the-turing-way/the-turing-way/book/website/communication/binder/zero-to-binder.md

 Once the Binder has launched, you should see a new file has appeared that was not part of your repo when you clicked the badge.

-Now visualise the data by creating a new notebook ("New" :arrow_right: "Julia") and run the following code in a cell.
+Now visualise the data by creating a new notebook (selecting "Julia" from the Notebook section) and run the following code in a cell.

 ```julia
 using DataFrames